-Mario Cools is author and co-author of different scientific publications in research domains such as travel behaviour, transport policy and activity-based travel demand models.
+Mario Cools is the author and co-author of different scientific publications in research domains such as travel behaviour, transport policy and activity-based travel demand models.
 In the past, he was involved with several research projects in this domain.
-Topics of these include: travel behaviour surveys, activity-diary data collection, survey methodology, profile and accident analysis of motor- and moped cyclists, bicycle trips and related indicators, multimodal transportation choices, household mobility and energy consumption, traffic models, activity-based models, uncertainty analysis, transport policy, congestion-averse transport planning.
+Topics of these include travel behaviour surveys, activity-diary data collection, survey methodology, profile and accident analysis of motor- and moped cyclists, bicycle trips and related indicators, multimodal transportation choices, household mobility and energy consumption, traffic models, activity-based models, uncertainty analysis, transport policy, congestion-averse transport planning.

 Mario Cools has been active as a visiting professor and guest lecture at a variety of international research institutions including ENPC (ParisTech), University of Toronto, University of Danang, University of Brasilia (UnB), Central University of Ecuador (UCE).
 At a national level, he currently is a visiting research fellow at the Center for Information Management, Modeling and Simulation of the KUL Campus Brussels, and a guest professor in the Business Economics Faculty of Hasselt University.